HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-03-01-wallets-advanced.md

 Key pair concealment allows the modification of private keys and public keys.
 As [Aaron van Wirdum](https://bitcoinmagazine.com/articles/taproot-coming-what-it-and-how-it-will-benefit-bitcoin/) puts it:

 > "As a simplified example, a private key and its corresponding public key could be tweaked by multiplying both by two.
 The “private key x 2” and the “public key x 2” would still correspond, and the “private key x 2” could still sign messages that could be verified with the “public key x 2.”
 Anyone unaware that the original key pair was tweaked wouldn’t even see any difference; the tweaked keys look like any other key pair."

+Verification of the transaction involves checking if the full redeemScript hashes to the redeem script hash.
+If this check is successful, the full redeem script is available to the verifiers.
+In a second step, they will verify if the provided digital signature(s) satisfy the public key based spending conditions included in the full redemm script.